- DarkLight

 In the top right corner next to each metric, you'll see a colored badge indicating the health of the specific data point based on industry standards:

-• Healthy: Everything is working well
+Healthy: Everything is working well

-• Room for improvement: You can get better results.
+Could be better: You can get better results.
 In this case, a banner will appear above the section advising you to refer to our best practices guide

 Needs attention: The performance is not good, and a banner will appear above the section advising you to refer to our email deliverability guide